iamkanishka/Jasmine-Karma_testing/Readme.md

 37. Use of this keyword in Jasmine Testing.
 How to use the "this" in specs - Jasmine Testing.
 38. Jasmine Spies and Why we need to use the spies in Unit Testing - Jasmine Testing.
 39. What are Jasmine Spies and Test doubles.
 Different Spy Matchers available in Jasmine Testing.
+40. Spying and stubbing on the functions in the spec file using spyOn Method - Jasmine Testing.